bhyvex/PAD-FileSystem/README.md

 - `cli` contains the node client code.
 The client is an external node that is used to performs the operations (put, get, list) into the distributed system.
 - - `app` is a pre-configured Pad-fs storage system composed by 4 storage nodes.
 It is useful to run a simulation into a single machine.

+## How to compile the project
+The project is develped using `Maven`.
+The command:

+`mvn package`

+creates the `jar` packages of all the three projects under the folder `target/`.

 ## How to run the projects

 ### Core